pradeephubgit/appsignal-docs/source/nodejs/command-line/diagnose.html.md

 ## Submitting the report

+Since gem version `1.2.5`, you'll need to pass the `--send-report` option to send the diagnose report to AppSignal.
+If used, the report will be send to our servers and you will receive a support token.

 When you [send this support token to us](mailto:support@appsignal.com) we will review the report and help you debug the issue.
 We've seen that copy-pasting the report output usually loses formatting and makes it harder to read, which is why it's sent to our servers in the JSON format.

 ## Usage